gispatial/TCReactNative/README.md

 CD first > ios then proceed with the installation process:

-- npm run serve
-- yarn serve
-- Expo Start

-  Note that the development build is not optimized.
-  To create a production build, run yarn build.

-# Steps to build it

 ## Prerequisites

-You will need to have Node.js or Yarn installed in your machine.
+In order this project to be good and in success need a container  will need to have Node.js or Yarn installed in your machine.
 [[NodeJs](https://nodejs.org/en)] [[YarnPkg](https://yarnpkg.com/)]